johnhenry/ai.matey/readme.md

 > [!TIP]
 > ai.matey works well with [ai.captain](https://www.npmjs.com/package/ai.captain)

-## Docs, Mocks, and a Knockoff

 To help work with chrome's experimental [window.ai API](https://developer.chrome.com/docs/ai/built-in-apis) this package provides:

 - **Documentation** for the window.ai API [here](https://github.com/johnhenry/ai.matey/blob/main/docs/api.md)

 - A **mock implementation** of window.ai and it's sub-modules that can be used for testing.

-- Multiple **API-compatible clients** that mirror window.ai.
-They can be used as drop-in replacements for the window.ai, - but backed by popular AI Services:
+- Multiple **API-Compatible clients** that mirror `window.ai`.
   - _openai_
   - _gemini_
   - _anthropic_
   - _ollama_ [^1]
   - _mistral_ [^1]
   - _groq_ [^1]

+They can be used as drop-in replacements for `window.ai` or as standalone clients.

 [^1]: These are implemented atop the _openai_ api, but with default endpoints pointing to their respective service URLs.